-Our Liquid Eye Model C2100 Water housing for Canon 7D and 7D Mk II is compatible with over 19 different other camera bodies.
+Our Liquid Eye Model C2100 Water housing for Canon 7D and 7D Mk II is compatible with several different other camera bodies.
 All that is needed to switch from one to another is to switch the camera tray, the back plate (for Advanced Models only), the camera plug (if the two cameras use different plugs) and the Shutter Extender (for Advanced Models only).

 * Zoom lenses require a gear sleeve to engage the water housings zoom control.
 These are subject to additional cost.

-- Housing made from High-strength, Durable Polyurethane Resin
+- Housing made from High-strength, Durable Polyurethane resin

 - Acrylic Back Plate (12mm / 1/2″ thick)

-- Pistol Grip is Dual Stage AF/Shutter (allows for both focusing and firing using one button) with Wrist Leash
+- Pistol Grip is Dual Stage AF/Shutter (allows for both focusing and firing using one button)

 - Stainless Steel Controls are Ergonomic Marine Grade Stainless